Fingerprint Background Checks Are a Must for Caregivers

 In-Person Interviews Verify Caregiver Claims

-It’s hard to believe, but many online home care agencies never even speak, let alone meet face-to-face, with the caregivers they hire.
+It’s hard to believe, but many online home care agencies never even speak, let alone meet, the caregivers.
 Anyone can register as a caregiver on these sites.
-Though, online agencies typically require caregivers to post a picture and a resume, there’s no guarantee that the information is accurate.
+Though, online companies often allow caregivers to post a picture and a resume, there’s no guarantee that the information is accurate.

-It’s likely that many of the caregivers on these sites are skilled professionals, but it’s also very easy for disreputable types to slip through.
-When you hire from an agency that doesn’t do in-person interviews and reference checks, your caregiver may lack the necessary caregiving skills, or even have a history of theft or abuse.
+It’s likely that many of the caregivers on these sites are skilled professionals, but it’s also easy for disreputable types to slip through.
+When you hire from a home care company that doesn’t do interviews and reference checks, your caregiver may lack the necessary caregiving skills, or even have an undisclosed history of theft or abuse.

 Hire from a Network of Safe, Screened Caregivers